Defendant in Boston marketing stunt scare videotaped police response, attorney says

 ``That's what he does.
 He videotapes things.
 He's a videotape freelance artist.
 He got a call that there was a bomb threat near his house and he went to tape it,'' Prince said. ``When he got there, he realized what was going on, and he went back to his apartment and called his employer, and they told him they would take care of it.
 That's not an inappropriate response.''

 Stevens was with Berdovsky at the time, according to the Boston Herald.
 Stevens' attorney, Michael Rich, declined to comment.

 A spokeswoman for Attorney General Martha Coakley, who is prosecuting Berdovsky and Stevens on charges of placing a hoax device and disorderly conduct, also declined to comment, citing the criminal case.

 Berdovsky and Stevens have pleaded not guilty.
 Their next court date is March 7.

-Turner Broadcasting has agreed to pay $2 million to cover costs and restitution for the massive police response on Jan.
+Turner Broadcasting and the advertising agency that carried out the campaign, Interference Inc. have agreed to pay $2 million to cover costs and restitution for the massive police response on Jan.
 31 that shut down highways and bridges and snarled traffic.

 More than three dozen of the devices advertising the ``Aqua Teen Hunger Force'' cartoon were found in the city.